ACADEMIC PROBATION - ACADEMIC RESPONSIBILITIES - ACADEMIC SUSPENSION

 Majors and Minors: A major when specified as a degree requirement shall consist of a minimum of twenty-four (24) or more semester hours in one subject, six (6) of which must be taken at Texas A&M International University.
 For English degrees, the required freshman courses may not be counted as part of the major.

 A minor or concentration, when included as an option among degree requirements, shall consist of eighteen (18) or more hours, six (6) of which must be taken at Texas A&M International University, in a subject selected by the student.
 For English degrees, the required freshman courses may not be counted as part of the minor.
 Instead of a minor, students may complete 18 SCH of electives, 12 SCH of which must be at the 3000-4000 level, from any discipline except the major field or those offered by the College of Nursing and Health Sciences.
+Students in a Bachelor of Arts degree program or a Bachelor of Science in Criminal Justice program who do not elect to have a minor curriculum may use up to 9 hours of their available electives in additional courses in their major curriculum.

 At least fifty percent of the work taken in the major field must be advanced (3000- or 4000-level) coursework, and at least twelve (12) semester hours of advanced work must be taken in the minor field.